Black Hole Superradiance of Interacting Multi-Field

-Besides radiating $\varphi$, the superradiant mode could also lose energy to spacial infinity by radiating $\psi$ via a process depicted by the right diagram in Fig.~\ref{fig:channels}.
-This process, hereinafter referred to as the $3\bpsi$-process, is described by
+Besides radiating $\varphi$, the superradiant mode could also lose energy to spacial infinity by radiating $\psi$ via a process depicted by the right diagram in Fig.~\ref{fig:channel3}.
+This process, hereinafter referred to as the $3\bpsi$ process, is described by

-which are obtained from Eqs.~\eqref{eq:eompsi} and~\eqref{eq:eomphi}, with $\psi$ on the r.h.s. being the background $\bpsi_0$.
-The effects of $3\bpsi$-process on the growth rate of $\bpsi_{211}$ can be investigated by estimating the radiation power of $\psi$.
+which are obtained from Eqs.~\eqref{eq:eompsi} and~\eqref{eq:eomphi}, with $\psi$ on the rhs being the background $\bpsi_0$.
+Here we do not take the nonrelativistic ansatz for $\psi$ because the radiated $\psi$ is unbounded and can be relativistic.
+The effects of the $3\bpsi$ process on the growth rate of $\bpsi_{211}$ can be investigated by estimating the radiation power of $\psi$.